Occupational disease fatalities by entitlement year

-Workers who died of a work-related disease or condition are considered occupational disease fatalities.
+People who died of a work-related disease or condition are considered occupational disease fatalities.
 Over the past 10 years, occupational disease fatalities occurred predominantly among males, with a significant number in the construction and manufacturing sectors.

-- Gender: Males (97%)
+- Gender: males (97%)